Energy community

+An energy community is a political and legal concept of democratisation, decentralisation of energy/energy services and their collective ownership in the EU.

+European Union

-Energy community is a political and legal concept of democratisation, decentralisation of energy/energy services and their collective ownership in the EU.
-In 2019 European Union adopted "the Clean energy for all Europeans package" to promote and encourage engagement of all its citizens in climate protection and energy transition.
+In 2019 the European Union adopted "the Clean energy for all Europeans package" to promote and encourage engagement of its citizens in climate protection and energy transition.
 The package introduced new (in addition to prosumers) political and legal entities of energy communities, namely: citizen energy community (CEC) and renewable energy community (REC).
-Each type of energy community was incorporated in a different EU directive.
+Each type of energy community was incorporated in a separate EU directive.

+Renewable energy community

-Renewable energy communities were incorporated already in 2018 in the Directive on the promotion of the use of energy from renewable sources (recast, RED II).
+Renewable energy communities were incorporated in the 2018 Directive on the promotion of the use of energy from renewable sources (recast, RED II).
 REC is a legal entity: